materialsproject/pymatgen-analysis-defects/docs/source/reference/root.rst

 =========================

 .. toctree::
-   :caption: Documentaiton for each module
+   :caption: Documentation for each module
    :maxdepth: -1

    core <core>